 At first, choose 3-5 goals to keep development efforts focused.
 Make sure these goals are as concrete as possible, so it’s easy to tell when they have been fully attained.
 Remember, these goals can and should be adjusted as time goes on, so prepare to revisit the same topics in future performance meetings.

 Frequent communication is the key to making this process work.
 Employees and their leaders should meet on a regular basis.
 We recommend every three months.
-The focus of these conversations should be on their progress toward the goals decided above.
-During these sessions:
+The focus of these internal conversations should be on their progress toward the organizational goals decided above.
+During these conversations be sure to:

 - Recognize success: Take the time to discuss how employees are effectively using their strengths and where they’ve shown improvements.